How To Make Easy Shredded Chicken in the Slow Cooker

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-The Easy Way to Scale Up or Down
+How to Scale the Recipe Up or Down

 Whether you’re making just a few servings or enough to feed a crowd, the effort remains the same.
 The important thing to remember is keeping the right ratio of chicken to liquid.